💡 Key Takeaways

 We discuss renting a CPAP machine through insurance more in-depth below, but for now, we’re going to take a look at what you can expect to pay out-of-pocket for a CPAP machine.

 Standard CPAP Machines: Without insurance, the average cost of a CPAP machine in 2023 comes out to around $750; fixed-pressure CPAP machines can typically be found between $600 to $1,000.
+While CPAP machines may have paved the way for CPAP therapy, APAP machines have significantly risen in popularity in the last decade and are becoming prescribed more and more over CPAP as the technology improves.

 BiPAP Machines: A BiPAP machine starts out at around $1,600 but can cost upwards of $3,000 in some cases.
+These machines offer much more advanced therapy for specific needs and, in some cases, can even initiate breathing—something CPAP cannot do.

 Travel CPAP Machines: Lastly, travel machines typically cost between $600 and $900.
+Most travel machines are also auto-adjusting and offer therapy in a compact form, typically with optional waterless humidification.

 Additional CPAP machine costs include the price of a mask, hose, and replacement supplies, including disposable, reusable, and bacteria filters.
 These additional supplies add comfort, an increased level of effectiveness, and cleanliness to your machine setup.